masaiful/masaity/src/posts/new-year-new-blog.md

 ### Other goodies
 As I was writing the post on "Linking to Headings", I wanted to embed a Codepen.

 I realised I could use their new [Prefill Embeds](https://blog.codepen.io/documentation/prefill-embeds/) feature.
 After a couple of hours of fighting nested templates, I got it working!
-I think it strikes a great balance of choice, demo, authoring experience, and accessibility.
+I think it strikes a great balance of offering options to readers, enhancing the authoring experience, and adding demos.
 I'll write more about this soon!

-I am also using [Workbox](https://developers.google.com/web/tools/workbox/) for some quick precaching.
-I want to explore offline article storage at some point, but for now it's good to have the hashing infrastructure set up.
+The embed setup also allows the code samples to be accessible in Reader view, RSS feeds etc.

 ## Wrapping up